 An additional technology that, on its own provides significant benefits for steelmakers, is the HYTEMP pneumatic transport system for sending hot DRI from the reduction reactor to the EAF shop.
-When combined with the ENERGIRON ZR Process, the benefits increase substantially by bringing hot, high carbide iron to directly feed the melting furnaces.
+When combined with the ENERGIRON Process, the benefits increase substantially by bringing hot, high carbide iron to directly feed the melting furnaces.

 The HYTEMP System involves an ENERGIRON hot discharge direct reduction reactor connected to an adjacent electric furnace mill by means of a pneumatic transport system.
 HYTEMP iron is DRI produced at high temperature (700°C) and which is pneumatically transported from the reactor discharge to the meltshop for direct feeding to the EAF.
 In this manner, the energy value of the hot DRI is capitalized in the EAF.

 This process scheme offers the most adequate arrangement for integrated steelmaking facilities due to the important benefits capitalized in the EAF.
-Hot DRI is sent to the meltshop, where it is temporarily stored in insulated inert storage bins for feeding to the furnace by continuous injection mechanisms which deposit the material directly in the metallic bath surface.
+Hot DRI is sent to the meltshop, where it is temporarily stored in insulated inert storage bins for feeding to the furnace by continuous injection mechanisms that deposit the material directly in the metallic bath surface.

-Currently the Ternium Monterrey 4M plant and both Emirates Steel DR plants produces hot-discharge DRI, using the HYTEMP System for hot DRI transport to the meltshop.
+Currently, the Ternium Monterrey 4M plant and both Emirates Steel DR plants produces hot-discharge DRI, using the HYTEMP System for hot DRI transport to the meltshop.
 Cold DRI is also produced via an external cooler if required.

 The product is transported to the furnace by means of a carrier gas, via the interface bin where the carrier gas is separated from the hot DRI and where depressurization also takes place.